***In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!***

 - Free your creative juices to different ways of approaching the body and different ways of using your own body, working from a whole new angle – from a comfortable firm mat on the floor!

-This workshop is suitable for LMTs with an introductory level to Thai massage as well as those with no prior experience.
+This workshop is suitable for LMTs with an introductory level to Thai massage as well as those with no prior experience. **please note, this is a mat-based class

 - increase circulation